choerodon/config-server/README.md

-# Config-Server
+# Config Server
 Choerodon's configuration service, configuration center for unified management of service configuration files.
-The local service directly applies the configuration of the configuration file without starting the service.
-The configurations of all services except `manager-service`, `register-server`, and `config-server` are pulled from `config-sever`, and `config-server` obtains configuration from the `manager-service` management service.
+The local service directly applies the configuration of the configuration file.
+All services except `manager-service`, `register-server`, and `config-server` are pulled from `config-sever`, and `config-server` obtain configuration from the `manager-service`.
 The configuration of the service needs to import the service configuration into the `manager-service` database through `choerodon-tool-config`.

 - Pull configuration rules.